peterhry/peterhrynkow.com/_drafts/component-api.md

 Just as there are many ways to _implement_ a component, there are many ways to _design its API_.
 Having worked on two major component library projects — one built in Polymer, the other in React — I’ve come to understand the importance of deliberate and thoughtful API design.

-The decisions you make with regards to API design are likely to have a lasting impact on the success and adoption of your component library.
-A well designed API provides useful abstractions, is simple yet powerful, well-documented yet intuitive, and in general, empowers the user to get things done.
+The decisions you make with respect to API design are likely to have a lasting impact on the success and adoption of your component library.
+A well designed API provides useful abstractions, is simple yet powerful, well-documented yet intuitive, and empowers the user to build interfaces quickly and with ease.
 In contrast, a poorly designed API is complicated, intimidating, and unpredictable.

 <!-- ![BMW Interior]({{ site.baseurl }}/images/bmw-interior.jpg)